The ‘audio earrings’ Kamala Harris didn’t wear during the debate barely even exist

 "We do not know whether Mrs. Harris wore one of our products.
 The resemblance is striking and while our product was not specifically developed for the use at presidential debates, it is nonetheless suited for it," Icebach Sound Solutions managing director Malte Iversen told Engadget in a statement, in what we assume is an attempt to cash in on some sudden if unusual publicity.
 "To ensure a level playing field for both candidates, we are currently developing a male version and will soon be able to offer it to the Trump campaign.
 The choice of color is a bit challenging though as orange does not go well with a lot of colors."

 In any case, this seems like another straightforward job for Occam's razor.
-Harris almost certainly because the earrings she wore look noticeably different and the product she's accused of wearing doesn't exist.
+Harris almost certainly did not wear an earpiece because the earrings she wore look noticeably different and the product she's accused of wearing doesn't exist.
 By the same token, it's simply more plausible a seasoned politician can win a debate being extremely well-prepared and ready to throw an opponent with a notoriously fragile ego off their game without requiring a team to feed them information via an earpiece.

 The Nova H1 Audio Earrings show all the classic signs of being vaporware, right down to being shown off for the first time at CES 2023, though perhaps we'll see a new version under different branding somewhere on the show floor in January.